Dubrovnik Old Town, Photo Source: www.pixabay.com

 Dubrovnik Narrow Streets

-In Dubrovnik walking tour you will see all the important sights of the old town.
+In the Dubrovnik walking tour, you will see all the important sights of the old town.
 After the stroll along the Stradun or Pjaca, the main street of the old town, you will visit Duke's Palace and the church of Saint Blaise.
 Your guide will show you also some sights that are located off the beaten path of the Dubrovnik's main street.

-The guided tour can be delivered in language of your preferences, including English, German, Italian, Spanish, French, etc. It is just important you notify your booking agent in advance about your preferred language.
+The guided tour can be delivered in the language of your preferences, including English, German, Italian, Spanish, French, etc. It is just important you notify your booking agent in advance about your preferred language.

 The view from Dubrovnik City Walls: Red roofs and Lokrum islet, Photo Credit: VIP Holiday Booker